-L2 & L4 vaccines – What Does This Mean?
+L2 and L4 vaccines – What Does This Mean?

 L2 and L4 refer to the number of strains of Leptospirosis that are covered in the vaccination.
 We use L2 vaccines, as research shows the vast majority of cases of Leptospirosis diagnosed in the UK are covered by L2.

-L2 and L4 are not compatible, so puppies that have had their first vaccine with L4 will require and additional vaccine on L2.
+L2 and L4 are not compatible.
+Therefore, puppies that have had their first vaccine with L4 will require and additional vaccine on L2.
 Please speak with your vet if you are unsure.

 Is It Worth Vaccinating My Older Dog?

 Definitively.
 Over time your dog’s immunity may reduce, leaving them susceptible to the diseases that we aim to protect them against.

 Dogs need to be vaccinated against Rabies to enable them to travel into Europe.

 Can I Vaccinate My Pregnant Dog?

 If your dog has been previously vaccinated using the Nobivac vaccines (the brand we use), it may be possible for them to be vaccinated while pregnant.